bredele/lego/Readme.md

 [![view on requirebin](http://requirebin.com/badge.png)](http://requirebin.com/?gist=10794588)

-  > Brick is still in an experimental stage and some improvement and new features are coming.

 ## Browser support

-Let's face it, supporting IE8 is a pain but it's unfortunately still widely used in the industry.
+Supporting IE8 is a pain but it's unfortunately still widely used in the industry.
 This is the reason why brick is fully tested and supports all mainstrean browsers, IE8 included.

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/bredele.svg)](https://saucelabs.com/u/bredele)